pydata/xarray/doc/combining.rst

     da.isel(y=slice(0, 1)) # same as da[:, :1]
     # This resembles how you would use np.concatenate:
     xr.concat([da[:, :1], da[:, 1:]], dim="y")
-    # For more freindly pandas-like indexing you can use:
+    # For more friendly pandas-like indexing you can use:
     xr.concat([da.isel(y=slice(0, 1)), da.isel(y=slice(1, None))], dim="y")

 In addition to combining along an existing dimension, ``concat`` can create a